Raising an Aussie Corgi Mix: Traits and Tips for the Auggie Breed

 Zira and Ellie digging in the yard.

-Exercise and Activity Requirements
+Exercise and Activity Needs

 Zira and Ellie the aussie corgi mixes, showing their fluffy butts on a hike.

-Zira, like most aussie-corgi mixes, is always ready for an adventure.
+Zira, like most Aussie-Corgi mixes, is always ready for an adventure.
 Some of her favorite activities include chasing balls, playing tug-of-war with Ellie, and sprinting along the shoreline at the beach.
 Watching her zoom around with that determined little corgi run is a constant reminder of how much joy these dogs bring when their energy is channeled into fun and engaging activities.

 Ellie and Zira the corgi aussie mixes tilting their heads while on a walk.